Other Medical Sciences Programmes

-In order to apply for these iCase projects you must follow the instructions in the How to Apply sections on the Medical Sciences Division website and the RDM website.
 You can make an application for a combination of RDM iCASE and other RDM projects using the same application form.
 You can name up to three RDM supervisors on an application for the RDM DPhil in Medical Sciences.

 - Inter-vendor standardisation and quality assurance of quantitative cardiovascular magnetic resonance (CMR) T1-mapping for clinical practice and trials

 Lead supervisor: Prof Stefan K. Piechnik; commercial partner: General Electric Healthcare (GEHC)

 - Determining the relevance of metabolic pathways as a therapeutic target in non-alcoholic fatty liver disease (NAFLD) cirrhosis

 Lead supervisor: Prof Leanne Hodson; commercial partner: Ochre Bio